Loltolo-Lesapiti/Todo-List/README.md

-# Todo List Application Milestone 2.
+# Todo List Application.

-> This is milestone two of the Todo list application.
-This milestones adds a task, removes a task and edit a task.
-The this milestones contains the methods to add these functionalities to the stracture.
+> This is a simple Todo list application.
+The app contains the functionalities for the user to Add a task, remove a task and mark the task as completed.
+The user can then remove the tasks that are marked as completed.
+The user can also be able to update a task by edittig.

 ## Built with